 The guidelines further stated that the following factors may increase the adverse events:

 Although the products are widely used, there is little science comparing the pelvic mesh procedures to traditional surgical methods.

 Altman conducted a randomized, controlled trial comparing the use of a standardized trocar guided mesh kit with the traditional anterior colporrhaphy surgery.
 The trial was limited to 389 women and the composite was based on both a subjective and objective outcome.
 While there was a lower rate of recurrence of pelvic organ prolapse after one year, there was a higher rate of adverse events, including bladder perforations, pelvic hemorrhage and mesh related complications. “[The] results highlight the need for careful evaluation of surgical innovations, which are often widely adopted in the absence of data from clinical trials.”

 In light of the ongoing litigation in West Virginia and New Jersey, as well as the ongoing FDA investigation, Johnson & Johnson informed both the State and Federal Courts yesterday by way of formal letter, that it intends to “discontinue or revise, as appropriate, all marketing materials” and to stop worldwide sales of the following devices:

 In January, the FDA ordered that J&J and 30 other makers of vaginal mesh implants implement studies to assess organ damage and other health complications alleged to be related to the products.
 The FDA further reported in March that The Gynecare Prolift has been sold for three years without proper regulatory approval.1

-If you or a loved one has suffered an injury due to faulty transvaginal mesh implants and have questions about the root cause and the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+If you or a loved one has suffered an injury due to faulty transvaginal mesh implants and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help plaintiffs answer these critical questions.